Best Spanish Songs for Kids (3-12)

 3. Viejo Macdonald tenía una granja/ Old Macdonald had a farm

-Old Macdonald and his farm is another children’s classic.
+Old Macdonald and his farm is another childhood classic.
 It has a great, repetitive rhythm and the adorable animation with animals on the farm will easily convince both children, and their parents.

 4. Si estás feliz/ If you’re happy and you know it

 Lullabies in Spanish

 A child’s falling asleep ritual includes music and singing from all over the world, which should be a stress-free and bonding experience for both of you.
 It is a great way to make Spanish a part of your daily life.

-Check out our recommendations of canciones de cuna.
-Some of them have been sung to children for hundreds of years and transfer cultural heritage, alongside Spanish vocabulary.
+Our recommendations of nanas have been sung to children for hundreds of years and transfer cultural heritage alongside Spanish vocabulary.

 Check our favourite picks: